 If you have discharge that’s mostly related to the normal menstruation cycle such as when you’re ovulating, then you don’t need treatment.

-However, it may also be caused by something like a yeast infection, or bacterial vaginosis and this could be the reason you’re experiencing abnormal vaginal discharge.
+However, it may also be caused by something like a yeast infection, or BV and this could be the reason you’re experiencing abnormal vaginal discharge.